 - Mold has slowly been creeping into one of your units, but fixing it is costly.
 A brand new resident gets very sick and the doctor claims that mold caused it.
 Further investigation into the house reveals spores throughout the ceiling and floor.

 We all get caught up in everyday life, but as a landlord, you’re held to a higher level of responsibility.
 Even if you follow safety protocol and always obey the rules, you could be taken to court.
 Spending months battling a wrongful lawsuit can eat into your personal savings if you don’t have North Carolina landlord insurance.

 In addition to purchasing liability insurance, make sure you purchase property coverage as well.
 Landlords can own anything from condominiums to houses to entire apartment complexes, so setting the right coverage limit is dependent upon your personal situation.
 Always try to insure your unit at replacement value, which will cover the cost to rebuild.
 Other forms of coverage you might want to add to your portfolio include:

 It can be hard to know just which insurance policies are right for you and which ones you really don’t need.
-When you work with an independent agent in the Trusted Choice network, you won’t pay for insurance that you don’t need.
+When you work with an independent agent in our network, you won’t pay for insurance that you don’t need.
 Your independent agent will work with you to determine your individual risk factors and find a policy that meets your needs and your budget.